rust-lang/book/src/ch19-03-advanced-traits.md

 ### Using Supertraits to Require One Trait’s Functionality Within Another Trait

-Sometimes, you might need one trait to use another trait’s functionality.
-In this case, you need to rely on the dependent trait also being implemented.
-The trait you rely on is a *supertrait* of the trait you’re implementing.
+Sometimes, you might write a trait definition that depends on another trait: for a type to implement the first trait, you want to require that type to also implement the second trait.
+You would do this so that your trait definition can make use of the associated items of the second trait.
+The trait your trait definition is relying on is called a *supertrait* of your trait.

-For example, let’s say we want to make an `OutlinePrint` trait with an `outline_print` method that will print a value framed in asterisks.
+For example, let’s say we want to make an `OutlinePrint` trait with an `outline_print` method that will print a given value formatted so that it's framed in asterisks.
 That is, given a `Point` struct that implements `Display` to result in `(x, y)`, when we call `outline_print` on a `Point` instance that has `1` for `x` and `3` for `y`, it should print the following:

 ```text
 **********